SteveBarnett/human-centred/change-and-motivation.md

   - Check-in tripwire
   - Measurement of success

-## Heirarchy for motivating change
+## Hierarchy for motivating change

-{% include heirarchy-for-motivating-change.md %}
+{% include hierarchy-for-motivating-change.md %}

 ## Planning the change